-At Provident we realise that many people aren’t familiar with cookies and other similar technologies, so we feel it's important to shed some light on what they are and how we use them.
+Here at Provident we realise that many people may not be familiar with cookies and other similar technologies, so we feel it's important to shed some light on what they are and how they're used to help our site visitors understand them a bit more.
 That way you can make informed decisions about your cookie preferences.
-Below you'll find a guide to cookies in general, as well as more detail about the cookies used on the website.
+Below you'll find a guide to cookies in general, as well as more detail about the cookies used on the Provident website.

-A cookie is a small piece of computer code that a website transfers to your computer's hard drive so that it can remember you.
+A cookie is a small piece of text information that a website transfers to your computer's hard drive so that it can remember you.

 The information in a cookie usually includes the name of the website, their ‘duration' or ‘lifetime' (i.e. how long they will remain on your hard drive) and a unique identifier, which is usually a randomly generated number.

-Cookies are used by most website operators to recognise visitors when they return, store any visitor preferences and to help find out how to improve the site, all of which is intended to improve your experience.
+Cookies are generally used by most website operators to recognise visitors when they return, to store any preferences expressed by visitors when using the website and help highlight areas for website improvement, all of which is intended to improve the visitor experience.

-Used for marketing purposes e.g. to show advertisements for our website on other websites and search engines and to track when people click on them.
+These cookies are used for marketing purposes; for instance, to show advertisements for our website on other websites and search engines and to track when people click on them.

 Yes; you can delete cookies from your computer by clearing the history from your browser.
 The way to do this varies depending on which browser you use, but you can find simple step-by-step instructions for many different browser types on the About Cookies website.